Skip to Main Content

 What is the role of an insurance adjuster?

-Your insurance company might refer to an insurance adjuster as a claims adjuster, but they are the same role.
-The adjuster investigates your coverage and insurance claim after an accident.
-Specifically, they will look to see that you do in fact have full coverage, and they may gather statements from those involved in the accident.
+An insurance claims adjuster investigates your coverage and insurance claim after an accident.
+Specifically, they will look to see that you have the necessary coverage to pay for a total loss, and they may gather statements from those involved in the accident.
 If a police report was submitted, the insurance adjuster will also review it.

 If the insurance adjuster believes the claim is covered, they will typically inspect the vehicle to determine the cost of repairs (or whether repairs are even possible).
 If your vehicle is totaled, it means it can’t be repaired, or the cost exceeds the value of your vehicle at the time of the accident.